Tasmanian Government's Art Site Scheme

 How do I apply?

-To apply you need to complete an application form which includes a written response to the brief, project concepts, good quality images of recent work and resumes for all key artists proposed for the commission.
+To apply you need to complete an online application form which includes a written response to the brief, project concepts, good quality images of recent work and resumes for all key artists proposed for the commission.

 Download the Artist’s Brief for the commission which can be found by clicking on the relevant commission under commissions currently open for application.
 You should also familiarise yourself with the requirements and operation of the scheme by reading the Tasmanian Government Art Site Scheme Artists’ Handbook.